Sisters of St. Joseph: Sisters of St. Joseph of Springfield (Massachusetts)

 In September 1880, seven Sisters of St. Joseph were sent from Flushing, Long Island, to take charge of a parochial school at Chicopee Falls, Massachusetts.
 They were followed, two years later, by seven Sisters for Webster, and in 1883 by twelve more for the cathedral parish school in Springfield.
 In 1885 the Springfield mission was constituted the motherhouse of an independent diocesan congregation.

 Among the ministries sponsored by the Sisters of St. Joseph of Springfield are Mont Marie Child Care Center, Mont Marie Health Care Center, Inc, Mont Marie Senior Residence, and Mont Marie Labyrinth.

 As of 2015, there were about 250 Sisters the Springfield Congregation continuing to serve through a variety of ministries.

 Sisters of St. Joseph of Fall River (Massachusetts)

 In 1902 nine Sisters of St. Joseph from the mother-house at Le Puy took charge of the school in the French parish of St-Roch, Fall River, Massachusetts.
 The accession of other members from the mother-house enabled the community to take charge of three other schools in the city attached to French parishes.
 In 1906 St. Theresa's Convent was formally opened as the provincial house of the community, which was legally incorporated in the same year, and a novitiate was established.
 In the mid 1970s, the Sisters of St. Joseph of Fall River merged with the Springfield Congregation.

+In later years the Sisters ran a Montessori school, St. Joseph Montessori, from their convent atop Townsend Hill, across from the former Blessed Sacrament church.
+The convent was built in the mid-1950s and closed in the 1990s, replaced with Atlantis Charter School.
+The school eventually merged with St. George's School in Westport to form the Montessori School of the Angels, which has since itself closed.